 Also broken out are 4-GND, 2-3.3V, 2-5V and 2 battery pins.
 These can be used to power other peripheral components like sensors.
 The three EN (enable) pins of the L6234 are connected to a bridging connector.
 This can be used to combine all three EN pins as one pin.
 If your code will enable all phases together (not separate or by PWM) then you can save two GPIO pins by shorting all three EN pins together as one unit controlled by one GPIO for example.

-When you have connected a battery or power supply, the ESP32 can be powered by this source too.
+As explained above, when you have connected a battery or power supply, the ESP32 is powered by this source too.
 The buck converter will kick-in and regulate the power to 3.3V to feed the ESP32 if it is not connected to USB anymore.
 So, for field use you can power the board (with ESP32) and motor together from one power source (battery).
 To monitor the device (when no longer connected through a serial USB connection) you could use Wi-Fi or Bluetooth.
 For this to work you will need to setup something like this.

 Other peripherals you most likely will need are a potentiometer (value doesn’t matter too much as it will be used purely as a voltage divider) and a rotary encoder.
 Without these you could start with a very simple open-loop setup but soon you will want to move on to more interesting experimentations.